themlstudent/Google-Data-Analytics-Professional-Certificate/Ask Questions to Make Data-Driven Decisions/Week 1/Readme.md

 ### 2. Making data-driven decisions:
  In analytics, data drives decision making.
 In this part of the course, you’ll explore data of all kinds and its impact on decision making.
 You’ll also learn how to share your data through reports and dashboards.

+### 3. Mastering spreadsheet basics:
+Spreadsheets are an important data analytics tool.
+In this part of the course, you’ll learn both why and how data analysts use spreadsheets in their work.
+You’ll also explore how structured thinking can help analysts better understand problems and come up with solutions.

+### 4. Always remembering the stakeholder:
+Successful data analysts learn to balance needs and expectations.
+In this part of the course, you’ll learn strategies for managing the expectations of stakeholders while establishing clear communication with your team to achieve your objectives.